 Characteristics of a route, such as speed limit and functional class, can be represented as a linear event offset from a point feature class.
-The Line Events tool provides an interface to add linear events into the geodatabase.
-The reference offset data is translated to routes and measures for storage.
+The Add Linear Events widget provides an interface to add linear events to the geodatabase.
+The referent offset data is translated to routes and measures for storage.

-The reference point feature layer must be in the same map service as route/network layer.
+The referent point feature layer must be in the same map service as route/network layer.

 - Open ArcGIS Event Editor and, if prompted, sign in to your ArcGIS organization.